Cell Sorting Protocol

 |---|---|---|

-| 384-well plates | Thermo Fisher (242757) | Black-walled, clear flat bottom |
+| 384-well plates | Thermo Fisher (242764) | Black-walled, transparent flat bottom (required for OD600 reads) |

 | LB + antibiotic | — | 50 µL per well |